 If you are dealing direct to vendor with your property negotiation, the same rules apply.

 If this is an emotional purchase and you really want the property, this will govern how much of a cheeky offer you might make.
-Whereas on the opposite side to this is if this property is less of an emotional purchase, you’ll be more likely to put in a cheeky offer.
+Whereas on the opposite side of this coin is if this property is less of an emotional purchase.
+If it is you are more likely to put in a cheeky offer.

-What can affect the % level of a cheeky offer on a house?
+What affects the % level of a cheeky offer on a house?

 There are a number of factors that will affect the % level of a cheeky offer on a house.